-Meditation can help us evolve as a species, and perhaps faster than any of us are aware.
+This indicates to me that we are in fact evolving as a species, and perhaps faster than any of us are aware.
 Evolving into a new species increasingly comfortable with the higher vibrational experiences of love, peace, joy, happiness and the like that meditation can foster.
 More and more people are learning and using meditation techniques.
 Through meditation there may be hope for us as a species after all, with these two tools for relaxing in a meaningful way and learning to live with a degree of inner richness and mastery.

 What do you think?
 Does these ideas resonate?
 What’s your meditation practice like?
 Any concerns?
 Comment below.